SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-Or-For-Loop.md

 But, there could be many **complex** problems where the number of iterations depends on these **situations** and can not be predicted.

-That means we don't know in advance **how many times** to repeat a loop.
+That means we do not know in advance **how many times** to repeat a loop.

 In those situation it is better to use **while-loop**.
 ```js